agile6v/ngx_http_fastdfs_module/README.md

 **context:** *http, server, location*

 This directive is used to be enable append operation.
 By default, file is not allowed to perform append operation.
-Must be enable this directive When file upload.
+Must enable this directive When file upload.

 [Back](#Directives)